-For more information on the investment strategy and good governance practices, please refer to the pre-contractual appendix to the prospectus.
+For further information on investment strategy and good governance practices, please refer to the pre-contractual appendix to the prospectus.

-■ Proportion of investments
+Proportion of investments

-At least 70% of the Sub-Fund's net assets consist of investments that are aligned with the environmental and social characteristics promoted (#1 Aligned with E/S characteristics).
+The Sub-Fund has at least 90% of its investments used to attain the environmental and social characteristics promoted (#1 Aligned with E/S characteristics).